Post by Barry Kresch

 - The used incentive cannot be utilized by a person more frequently than once every 3 years.

 - Eligible new car buyers are limited to a max adjusted gross income of $300,000 for joint filers, $225,000 for a head of household filer, and $150,000 for a single filer.

 - Used EVs are income limited to $150,000 for joint filers, $112,500 for head of household filer, and $75,000 for a single filer.

-I am not completely sure what the definition of price is with respect to the MSRP caps.
+The federal MSRP cap seems to work differently than it does for the state incentive.
 Based on reporting in the NY Times that said, “Rivian’s electric pickups start at $72,500 but can easily top $80,000 with options,” I am assuming that means the federal definition is inclusive of options.
 This differs from what the state uses, which is the base MSRP of the trim level (i.e. excluding options).
 This will make it more difficult to have a chart of available vehicles such as there is with the CHEAPR website.
+The Department of Energy’s Alternative Fuels Data Center will likely publish such a list, but it will have to be hedged as “may” be eligible.
 You can always use a VIN decoder, which will tell you the particulars of a vehicle such that you can determine if it is eligible.
-The downside of that approach is that it is not usable unless you are far enough into the purchase funnel to have a VIN.
+The downside of that approach is that it is not usable unless you are far enough into the purchase process to have a VIN.
 Anyway, here it is on the NHTSA website: https://www.nhtsa.gov/vin-decoder

 It will be interesting to see if as we, hopefully, emerge from the supply chain mess, manufacturers will make an effort to get their vehicles under the price caps.
 Of late, it has been going in the other direction.